-This activity aims to enable learners to recognize SMART objectives and realize how they may result in more focused actions.
+This activity enables learners to recognize SMART objectives and shows how they can result in more focused actions.

-For each example, ask the group to decide whether the stated objective is SMART or not.
+• For each example, ask the group to decide whether the stated objective is SMART or not.
 Then ask a learner to go over the SMART criteria to explain why they believe the objective is SMART/not SMART.